yuchdev/LegendOfTheseusAndMinotaur/CHATBOT.md

 A new event type `USER_ASSUME_CONTROL` has been added to the game's event system.
 When this event is triggered, the specified character is placed under user control, allowing the player to choose responses when the character is addressed.

+### RETURN_TO_SCRIPT Event

+A new event type `RETURN_TO_SCRIPT` has been added to the game's event system.
+When this event is triggered, the specified character is returned to script control, deactivating both AI and user control.
+This event is used to end the control period started by either `AI_ASSUME_CONTROL` or `USER_ASSUME_CONTROL`.

+Between the pairs of events `AI_ASSUME_CONTROL`-`RETURN_TO_SCRIPT` and `USER_ASSUME_CONTROL`-`RETURN_TO_SCRIPT`, any scripted lines for the controlled character are ignored.
+This ensures that the character only communicates through the AI or user control mechanism during the control period.

 ## Usage

 ### AI Control